ansible/ansible-ai-connect-service/README.md

 For terminating backend services, run `make stop-backends`.

-Note that you need to run `manage.py migrate` to set up DB before running the Django application from source,
+Note that you need to run `manage.py migrate` and `manage.py createcachetable` to set up DB before running the Django application from source,

 The setup for debugging is different depending on the Python development tool.